thomnico/kitt-ai-monorepo/apps/android/plan.md

   - Implement a listener reset mechanism for Vosk to prevent freezing, resetting the recognizer after 2 minutes of continuous listening to maintain performance.
   - Test end-of-speech detection and listener reset features to validate accuracy (>90% detection rate) and performance stability during extended use.
   - Optimize for Crosscall Core-Z5 hardware constraints (4GB RAM, Adreno 643 GPU) using OpenCL for acceleration.
-  - Expand functionality and UI to meet full Android Auto compliance as per PRD.
+  - Expand functionality and UI to meet full Android Auto compliance as per PRD, focusing on a distraction-free dashboard without debugging text.
+  - Implement Android Auto design guidelines, ensuring voice-first interaction, high-contrast visuals, and large touch targets for driver safety.

 ## 7. Validation Schedule